M-Media-Group/le-chat/docs/src/content/docs/your-first-conversation.md

 ---
 title: Your first conversation
-description: Documentation for installing Laravel Chat.
+description: Documentation for installing Le Chat.
 ---

 ## Introduction
-Laravel Chat is designed to make it super easy to start a conversation between any two or more chat participants.
+Le Chat is designed to make it super easy to start a conversation between any two or more chat participants.
 This guide will walk you through the steps to create your first conversation.

 ## Send your first message
-After you've [installed Laravel Chat](/installation) and [configured your models](/configuring-models), you can start sending messages directly between models.
+After you've [installed Le Chat](/installation) and [configured your models](/configuring-models), you can start sending messages directly between models.

 ```php
 use App\Models\User;